prisma/prisma/docs/transactions.md

 })
 ```

-## Future transaction support in the Photon API
+## Future transaction support in the Prisma Client JS API

 Transactions are a commonly used feature in relational as well as non-relational databases and Photon might support more transaction mechanisms in the future.
 Specifically, the following two use cases will be supported: